Adam-Yun/9-game-deck/README.md

-# 9-property-dealer-game
+# 9-game-deck
-A Turn Based Card Webapp Game
+Game Deck is a webapp consisting of multiple kinds of games for players to play